arduino-libraries/Arduino_LSM9DS1/readme.md

 ```

 New: changing the full scale sensitivity of the sensors.
-The functions modify the FS (full scale) registers of the LSM9DS1 chip changing sensitivity at the expence of range.
+The functions modify the FS (full scale) registers of the LSM9DS1 chip changing sensitivity at the expense of range.
 Changing this setting does not change the x,y,z output of the read functions, but assigns just more or less bits
 to the sensor measurement.
 ```